Insurance for gaming

 When does your hobby become your job?

 The short answer is once there is money being made at it.
 While making a couple dollars a year from donations while streaming is not a huge loss you may think, if it is not declared as such on your insurance policy that this is occurring on premises you may be in for a headache at the time of loss.
 In many cases there are exclusions for personal property used in whole or in part for business use which while you may consider it a hobby, if there is money being made at it there may be risk.
 In many cases it is as simple as declaring office use on your policy.
-Extending coverage for a home based business on a home insurance policy typically does not cover cyber liability, but will allow you to operate out of the house up to a set max gross income, which may be different depending on your insurance provider.
+Extending coverage for a home based business on a home insurance in Regina typically does not cover cyber liability, but will allow you to operate out of the house up to a set max gross income, which may be different depending on your insurance provider.

 Where the line blurs further is when do you need to have commercial insurance as a self employed business person, where you may need cyber liability and lost profits, extended coverage for computers pertaining to the business, employee dishonesty coverage if someone helps you out for pay, benefits extensions for employees, etc.

-Will my home insurance cover me?
+Will my home insurance in Regina cover me?

-This would be a subjective time frame where you are closing in on the line of making too much as a home based business for the coverage under your home insurance to apply and beginning to gain popularity and visitors to your website or platform of choice to watch you or your team play.
+This would be a subjective time frame where you are closing in on the line of making too much as a home based business for the coverage under your home insurance in Regina to apply and beginning to gain popularity and visitors to your website or platform of choice to watch you or your team play.
 A prudent individual would have anti-virus programs installed or some sort of internet defense program to mask location to prevent “swatting” (the act of another person maliciously calling the police on your location or another, triangulated through your IP address) or other undesirable activities, they may not have anything in place to protect the identities of people who visit their site, or purchase their products.

 Many of the more popular youtube channels have online stores for merchandise, creating t-shirts for their fans to wear.
 Once this is a viable option, now you have stock to be concerned about.
 What happens if you have a fire and these go up in flames?
 Without a policy in place, that would be lost money.